Last Updated on October 13, 2021 by Lea Melo

-When you move to a new country, it’s critical that the adaptation succeeds for your well-being.
+When you move to a new country, successful adaptation is critical for your well-being.
 One of the things that help expatriates living in Portugal the most is learning Portuguese.
+Slowly but surely, it helps you accept the new culture and live with ease.

-Of course, you are not required to become fluent in a new language at this stage of life, but knowing at least the basics can help you immensely to get by on your own in the country.
+Of course, you’re not required to become fluent in a new language at this stage of life, but knowing at least the basics can help you immensely to get by on your own in the country.
+With time, learning new phrases and adapting to the local language is easier.
+But is it really necessary for expats to learn Portuguese?

-In this post, we will present the main factors that can inspire you to learn to speak Portuguese, how and when to start and when it’s not even worth trying.
+In this post, we will present the main factors that can inspire you to learn to speak Portuguese, how and when to start and whether you really need to try.
 Let’s move on!

 Do I need to speak Portuguese in Portugal?